streetwriters/notesnook/docs/importing/googlekeep.md

 route: /importing/how-do-i-import-notes-from-google-keep
 ---

-# How do I import notes from Google Keep
+# How do I import notes from Google Keep?

 The following steps will help you import your notes from Google Keep easily.

 1. Go to [Google Takeout](https://takeout.google.com/settings/takeout) and Login to your account.